3m1n3nc3/ourzobia-php-documentation/docs/source/intro/index.rst

 Ourzobia PHP is right for you if:

--  You want a to run a Social Peer to Peer Donation Scheme.
+-  you want a to run a Social Peer to Peer Donation Scheme.
+-  you want a to run a Social Peer to Peer Donation Scheme with Cryptocurrency support.
--  You want a to run a Social Peer to Peer Donation Scheme with honesty and a difference.
+-  you want a to run a Social Peer to Peer Donation Scheme with honesty and a difference.
--  You want to limit your Job to just monitoring and debugging.
+-  you want to limit your Job to just monitoring and debugging.
--  You want to create a sustainable Peer to Peer Donation platform.
+-  you want to create a sustainable Peer to Peer Donation platform.
--  You want to keep scam actors, impersonators and hackers away from your platform.
+-  you want to keep scam actors, impersonators and hackers away from your platform.
--  You are a student who wants to learn how certain features can implemented.
+-  you are a student who wants to learn how certain features can be implemented.
--  You are a teacher who wants to show students how certain features can implemented.
+-  you are a teacher who wants to show students how certain features can be implemented.
--  You are doing a research project in a related topic.
+-  you are doing a research project in a related topic.

 ****
 Demo
 ****

-A working demo is available for your to try out Ourzobia PHP before purchasing, visit `https://demo.ourzobiaphp.cf <https://demo.ourzobiaphp.cf/>`_.
+A working demo is available for you to try out Ourzobia PHP before purchasing.
+Visit `https://demo.ourzobiaphp.cf <https://demo.ourzobiaphp.cf/>`_.
 The demo has no restrictions.

     - Demo Admin Username: ``demo-admin@ourzobiaphp.cf``
     - Demo Admin Password: ``demo``